Change in Director – Company Compliance in India

 Documents Required for Change in Director

-Consent to act as director (DIR-2) – for new directors
+Consent to act as director (DIR-2)

 Declaration of non-disqualification (DIR-8)